When to Travel to Seoul, South Korea: Seasonal & Monthly Weather Guide

 October

-It’s a good thing.
+And it’s a good thing.
 The cooling temperatures usher in beautiful fall colours that paint Seoul in bright shades of yellow, red, and orange.
-Undoubtedly, this unfolds the city’s loveliest scenes of the year.
+Undoubtedly, this unfolds what I’d consider the city’s loveliest scenes of the year.

 • Rainfall: 52 mm